vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 5. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
    - You will see what organizations are participating in the collaboration.
    - You will see the nodes of the organizations that are registered in the collaboration.
-If no nodes are registered, you can register them manually by clicking the `Register missing nodes` button.
+In case one or more organizations did not register their nodes when creating or updating the collaboration, you can register them manually by clicking the `Register missing nodes` button.
    - You can also see the algorithm store available for the collaboration.
 You can add a algorithm store for the collaboration by clicking the `Add algorithm store` button.
    - You can also see the studies of the collaboration.
 You can add a study by clicking the `Add study` button.